 The iPhone 7 packs in a bigger, more sophisticated Taptic Engine that one in the iPhone 6s.
-Taptic Engine, of course, is Apple’s fancy marketing moniker for zig-zag springs that shake a weight to produce vibration.
+Taptic Engine, of course, is Apple’s fancy marketing moniker for force feedback.
 The iPhone 7’s enhanced Taptic Engine is capable of reproducing a range of subtle vibrations.

 In fact, it’s so good that Apple has decided to provide a new API to developers to add custom vibratory feedback to their apps.
 If you dislike this feature, you can turn off iPhone 7 haptics for things like system controls and other interactions.